prathers/eepcollect/Documentation/ExtPagecollector/UsersManual/Installation/Index.rst

 Installation
 ^^^^^^^^^^^^

-Install the extension with the extension manager.
-Include the static template 'PageCollector Default (eepcollect)' into your StaticTemplate record (see the selectorbox 'Include static (from extensions):' and choose these extension).
-So you will have a range of predefined TypoScript-Setup variables for this extension which you can change and customise as you like.
+Install the extension with the Extension Manager.
+Include the static template 'PageCollector Default (eepcollect)' into your StaticTemplate record (see the selectorbox 'Include static (from extensions):' and select the extension).
+You'll have a range of predefined TypoScript setup variables for the extension, which you can change and customise, as you like.

-You can also use Constant Editor (PAGECOLLECTOR) to manage some of these typoscript configurations.
+You can also use Constant Editor (PAGECOLLECTOR) to manage some of the TypoScript configurations.

-To see the plugin in Frontend, you must define a contentelement with the type of 'insert plugin' where you select this plugin to insert.
+To see the plugin in Frontend, you need to define a Plugin content element.
+To get a quick impression, try the 'toolbar' in the Plugin setting.
+Save and hit the View page.
-Then you will get a view plugin options.
-You just have to choose the viewmode.
-Start with 'toolbar' to get a fast impression.